rvidal/awesome_sshconfig/README.md

   HostName insidehost02.example.com
 ```

-I could setup four different entries for these two hosts, one for the normal connection, another for using the jump host, but I use a trick, where I can specifie multiple alias in the **Host** parameter; this way, I can create a default entry for the **j.hosts** entry, like we did on the **Host ***.
+I could setup four different entries for these two hosts, one for the normal connection, another for using the jump host, but I use a trick, where I can specify multiple alias in the **Host** parameter; this way, I can create a default entry for the **j.hosts** entry, like we did on the **Host ***.
 Just add this inside _default_ config file, or create a _JUMP.config_ inside the _configs_ directory:

 ```
   Host jumphost